wish15/authentication_and_text_saving_fastapi/README.md

 Now to test the API open a API testing tool such as postman

+# Sign Up

-In postman send a json in a post request to http://127.0.0.1:8000/signup/ url The formate of json should be
+In postman send a json in a POST request to http://127.0.0.1:8000/signup/ url The formate of json should be
 ```
 {